splynx/docs/files/en/payment_systems/bitpay/bitpay.md

 **Bitpay is a Splynx add-on.
 It allows to refill balance and pay invoices via Bitpay payment gateway - https://bitpay.com.**

-To install splynx-bitpay add-on, use following commands:
+To install splynx-bitpay add-on, use the following commands:

 apt-get update